core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Sender/Recipient key is the Sender Key of the sender, i.e. the Recipient Key that the recipient stores in its own Recipient Context corresponding to the sender.

 * The Shared Secret is computed as a static-static Diffie-Hellman shared secret, where the sender uses its own private key and the recipient's public key, while the recipient uses its own private key and the senders's public key.
+The Shared Secret may be stored in memory, rather than recomputed each time it is needed.

 * info and L are defined as in Section 3.2.1 of {{RFC8613}}.

 The security of using the same key pair for Diffie-Hellman and for signing is proven in {{Degabriele}}.
 The derivation of pairwise keys defined above is compatible with ECDSA and EdDSA asymmetric keys, but is not compatible with RSA asymmetric keys.

 If EdDSA asymmetric keys are used, the Edward coordinates are mapped to Montgomery coordinates using the maps defined in Sections 4.1 and 4.2 of {{RFC7748}}, before using the X25519 and X448 functions defined in Section 5 of {{RFC7748}}.

+After new group keying material has been distributed (see {{sec-group-key-management}}), every group member MUST delete all its pairwise keys.
+Since new Sender/Recipient keys are derived from the new group keying material (see {{ssec-sender-recipient-context}}), every group member MUST use such new Sender/Recipient keys when possibly deriving new pairwise keys.

+As long as any two group members preserve the same asymmetric keys, the Diffie-Hellman shared secret does not change across updates of the group keying material.

 ## Note on Implementation ##